tmtxt/tmtxt.github.com/_drafts/2023-08-17-lets-build-product-instead-of-software-part-1.md

 > This may not always be true.
 It really depends on the type of company that I will go
 > through in this post.
 This also sometimes sounds strange from a Software Engineering
-> perspective, but as we get used to, it really did help FMG (my old company) grow to the leader in
+> perspective, but as we get used to, it really did help FMG (my old company) grow to the
+> leading player
 > that niche market

 Software engineers love technology, for sure.
 We love building